To pop up or not to pop up? What's the purpose of a pop-up? Do they actually work? And what can you do to make them not suck?

 The more value you provide your target website user in the pop-up the more change they will act on your pop-up.

-For example, don't do the old "sign up to my mailing list" bullshit that frankly is just fucking lazy and SO off-putting.
-Why the heck should I sign up to your mailing list?
+For example, "sign up to my mailing list" is not enticing or motivating enough to hand over my precious email address.
+Give us context - why should I sign up to your mailing list?
 What value will I gain from it?
 How often will you email me?
-Will you spam me?
 What's so good about your mailing list?
-GIVE.
-ME.
-SOMETHING.
-GOOD!
+Give me reasons.

 3. TIMING IS EVERYTHING